matrix-org/matrix-spec-proposals/proposals/2403-knock.md

    and they are inviting the knocker into the room.
  - `leave`: In this case, similar to how kicks are handled, the knock has been rejected.
+ - `ban`: In this case, the knock was rejected and the user has been prevented from sending further knocks.

 ## Client-Server API
 Two new endpoints are introduced in the Client-Server API (similarly to